kovetskiy/prols/README.md

 # How to write a rule

-A rule contains of following fields (all fields are optional):
+A rule consists of the following fields (all fields are optional):
 - `suffix` - check that filename contains this suffix (extension)
-- `prefix` - check that filename contains this prefix (some project oriented things)
+- `prefix` - check that filename contains this prefix (some project-oriented things)
 - `binary` - check that file is binary
 - `score` - score to apply if all conditions are passed

-If one of given points of rule are not passed, the rule's score will not be added to file's score.
+If one of the given points of the rule is not passed, the rule's score will not be added to the file's score.

-Example of list of rules:
+Example of a list of rules:
 ```yaml
 rules:
     - suffix: .go